 Recommended: FigJam (occasional workshops) or Storyflow (ongoing collaboration)

-FigJam excels at real-time collaboration with features like cursors, stamps, and audio.
+FigJam is strongest at real-time collaboration with features like cursors, stamps, and audio.
 However, the 3-file limit means you can only run 3 workshops before paying.
 For teams running regular workshops, Storyflow's unlimited boards with collaboration features is more sustainable.

 Moodboards and Visual Inspiration